indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 ---

 A default use case in monitoring is you want to make sure processes which don't provide network services are running on your systems.
-For the reason, they provide no network services you can't use black box testing and you need an agent on your system which gives you an insight view on your operating system.
+Because they provide no network services, you can't use black box testing and you need an agent on your system which gives you an insight view on your operating system.
-An agent which is easy to install and configure on Linux or Unix is the Net-SNMP agent and using a monitoring solution which supports SNMP like OpenNMS.
+An agent which is easy to install and configure on Linux or Unix is the Net-SNMP agent.
+It's compatible with any monitoring solution which supports SNMP, including OpenNMS.

-By default there are basically two ways with Net-SNMP, using the HOST-RESOURCES-MIB or using the UCD-SNMP-MIB which are both provided by the Net-SNMP agent.
+By default there are basically two ways with Net-SNMP, using the HOST-RESOURCES-MIB or using the UCD-SNMP-MIB which are both supported by the Net-SNMP agent.
 The result using one or the other is the same but it has some impact on configuring and maintaining your monitoring system.
 This article will give you some insight views to decide when you should choose one or another.
 In this example, we will discuss different solutions monitoring a two single processes and a multiprocess application.

 ## Using the Host Resources MIB

-When you are using the Host Resources MIB the key information are in two tables, the `hrSWRunName` and the according `hrhrSWRunStatus`.
+When you are using the Host Resources MIB the key information is in two tabular objects, the `hrSWRunName` and the according `hrhrSWRunStatus`.

 In OpenNMS you can use the [HostResourceSwRunMonitor](http://docs.opennms.org/opennms/releases/19.0.1/guide-admin/guide-admin.html#_hostresourceswrunmonitor).
 The key parameters are

-* `service-name`: The name of the process you want to monitor from the `hrSWRunName` table.
+* `service-name`: The name of the process you want to monitor from the `hrSWRunName` object.
-* `match-all`: In case there are multiple processes running, all processes need to be in the run-level state
+* `match-all`: In case there are multiple processes running, all processes need to be in the named run-level state
 * `run-level`: The status of the process status, by default it is set to `2` and does not need to be changed.

 The output of an SNMP is shown below: